amiller68/UChicagoCourseWork/README.md

 Networks -- everything to do with network routing, protocols, and infrastructure

 ## CMSC-Robotics
-Robotics -- forgot the course number but learned aloooot about tutlebots
+Robotics -- forgot the course number but learned aloooot about turtlebots